git clone https://github.com/openliberty/guide-microprofile-health.git

 Adding health checks to the inventory service

-file, is used to indicate whether the service is in maintenance.
+For simplicity, the custom io_openliberty_guides_inventory_inMaintenance MicroProfile Config property, which is defined in the resources/CustomConfigSource.json file, indicates whether the service is in maintenance.
 This file was already created for you.

 Running the application

-While the server is running, navigate to the http://localhost:9080/health URL to find the aggregated liveness and readiness health reports on the two services.
+While the Liberty is running, navigate to the http://localhost:9080/health URL to find the aggregated startup, liveness, and readiness health reports on the two services.

-You can also navigate to the http://localhost:9080/health/ready URL to view the readiness health report, or the http://localhost:9080/health/live URL to view the liveness health report.
+You can also navigate to the http://localhost:9080/health/started URL to view the startup health report, to the http://localhost:9080/health/live URL to view the liveness health report or the http://localhost:9080/health/ready URL to view the readiness health report.

 Testing health checks